Floating resources

 Floating resources are designed to constrain the usage of resources that are not tied to nodes.
 For example, if you have a fileserver outside your Kubernetes clusters, you may want to limit how many connections to the fileserver can exist at once.
-In that case you would add config like the below (this goes under the scheduling
+In that case, you would add config like the following.

 floatingResources: